TUM.ai Neurogenesis Toolkit

 - Open

-- True: Reuse previous segmentation (faster) from the segment widget
+- True (default): Reuse previous segmentation if available (faster)

 - False: Perform fresh segmentation